FINALLY! We are well on our way to welcoming our very first clients in the coming weeks and let us just say, it has been quite the ride.

-While we wrap-up a few minor details to make Trellis official (you know, that whole PLLC thing), we thought you might want to learn a bit more about your attorneys, and most importantly your future partners!
-This week, we would like to introduce Marlene van Es, one of the brains behind Trellis.
+While we wrap-up a few minor details to make Trellis official, we thought you might want to learn a bit more about your attorneys, and most importantly your future partners!
+This week, we would like to introduce Marlene van Es, the brain behind Trellis.

 Name: Marlene van Es(q) ...
 Get It?